reactjs/react-router-redux/README.md

 [Redux](https://github.com/rackt/redux) is cool.
 [react-router](https://github.com/rackt/react-router) is neat.
-The problem is that react-router manages an important piece of your piece of your application state: the URL.
+The problem is that react-router manages an important piece of your application state: the URL.
 If you are using redux, you want your app state to fully represent your UI; if you snapshotted the app state, you should be able to load it up later and see the same thing.